rgniteshraj/bmw-sales-data-analysis/README.md

 ---

 ## ❓ Problem Statement
 - Which regions generate the highest revenue?
 - Which BMW models contribute most to total sales?
-- Do sales follow seasonal patterns?
+- Do sales show consistent patterns over time?
 - How competitive is the EV segment?
-- How do economic conditions influence vehicle sales?
+- How do economic conditions relate to vehicle sales?
 - What is the EV contribution to total market share?

 ---